lumi-a/masters-thesis/thesis.typ

 - The LLM's temperature-parameter $T$.
 In local-search, one must decide how to choose a random neighbour $v'$ of $v$, e.g. $v'$ arises from adding normally-distributed vector to $v$.
 The temperature-parameter in FunSearch is similar to the standard-deviation of local-search's normal distribution, i.e. low temperatures will lead to the distribution of LLM-responses to be highly concentrated, and high temperatures spread out the distribution.
 - The initial program to start with.
 This is usually either some trivial hardcoded instance, a hardcoded instance with additional program-structure (like for-loops), or the state of the art.

-We ran ablations across these hyper-parameters on the bin-packing problem by measuring the average maximum scores across different trials.
-This is not a great measure, because we do not actually care about getting a high average score.
-We care about finding structured, generalizable instances, but we found no good way of measuring that, so we use the high average score as a proxy.
 #[
   #let ablation-plots = (trials, name, max-t, color) => {
     let mean = arr => arr.sum() / arr.len()